gulfaniputra/min-wage-app/README.md

-# Indonesia's Minimum Wage Rates
+# Min Wage App

-_Note: this project is still a work in progress._
+_**Note:** this project is a work in progress_

-## Live Preview
+## Demo

 https://gulfaniputra.github.io/udin-min-wage/

 ## About

-> This project is part of The Udin Project: a collection of Gulfani Putra ([@gulfaniputra](https://github.com/gulfaniputra/)) personal projects.

-This project is about building a basic Indonesia's minimum wage rates website.
+This project is about building a spartan Indonesia's minimum wage rates web application.
 It consist of a main index page which displays the minimum wage rates based on user's pick of provinces in a form of a table or a map.
-The main objective is to practice using JavaScript concepts for retrieving and printing hardcoded or API data.

 ## Data Source